-Together, I-TECH Malawi, the Malawi Ministry of Health, and partners are addressing the country’s health priorities.
-Through close collaboration, they are working to make quality care available to a greater number of Malawians.
+Together, I-TECH Malawi, the Malawi Ministry of Health, and partners work continuously to address the country’s health priorities, including curbing the HIV epidemic towards an AIDS free generation through the efficient scale up of HIV resources and services.
+Through close collaboration, they endeavor to build a highly capable and organized health care workforce and make quality care available to a greater number of Malawians.

 I-TECH Malawi collaborates with local partners to:

-- Build on the strength of the Ministry of Health by providing and supporting technical experts and fellows in HIV care and treatment, monitoring and evaluation, logistics and drug forecasting, and program management.
+- Build on the strength of the Ministry of Health by providing and supporting technical experts in HIV care and treatment, monitoring and evaluation, logistics and drug forecasting, and program management.

 - Improve the confidence and capacity of practicing health care workers to deliver integrated care through training, clinical mentoring, and continuous quality improvement initiatives.

-- Conduct pre-service and in-service program assessments, which guide sustainable, cost-effective improvement.
+- Conduct in-service program assessments, which guide sustainable, cost-effective program improvements.